jbampton/ruby-strip/README.md

 # Ruby white space strip command line application

-This program uses **Ruby Power**.....
+This repository is about all things Ruby.

+The actual program uses **Ruby Power** to strip whitespace from files, and the accompanying documentation provided aims at being an easy to follow tutorial on Ruby.

 For those of you who don't know much about Ruby....

 Here's **Ruby** in five seconds....to quote Wikipedia...